dapizarro/ClinicalCancerGenomicsWorkflow/README.md

 The project is designed for translational cancer genomics studies where genomic biomarkers are integrated with pathology, immune markers, and clinical outcome data.
 It was conceptually inspired by early-stage high-grade serous ovarian carcinoma studies integrating BRCA1/2 mutation status, TMB, PD-L1, tumour-infiltrating lymphocytes and survival outcomes.

 > Patient-level data are **not included**.
 The repository contains synthetic example metadata and toy FASTQ placeholders only.
 Use it with protected local clinical datasets.
 ---
+## Scientific Background

+This repository was developed from bioinformatics and statistical analysis workflows applied to the study of molecular and immune prognostic factors in ovarian cancer.
+The analytical framework implemented here builds upon experience gained during the following study:
+> Pizarro D., et al .
+(2023) The Prognostic Significance of Tumor-Infiltrating Lymphocytes, PD-L1, BRCA Mutation Status and Tumor Mutational Burden in Early-Stage High-Grade Serous Ovarian Carcinoma—A Study by the Spanish Group for Ovarian Cancer Research (GEICO).
+International Journal of Molecular Sciences 24(13):11183.

+This study integrated histopathological, immunological, genomic and clinical data to investigate prognostic biomarkers in early-stage high-grade serous ovarian carcinoma, including tumor-infiltrating lymphocytes (TILs), PD-L1 expression, BRCA mutational status and tumor mutational burden (TMB).

+The workflows implemented in this repository generalize and extend several of the analytical strategies used during this project, providing a reproducible framework for transcriptomic, genomic and clinical association analyses.
+---

 ## What the workflow does